Olical/oli.me.uk/source/_posts/2013-06-30-euler-with-javascript-problem-1.markdown

 I tried to solve some problems within [Project Euler][euler] a long time ago using any language I could get my hands on other than JavaScript.
 Since I've had a sudden interest in writing stuff and learning more about the algorithm side of programming, I thought I'd give it a go.
 So, without further ado, here's my first Euler problem, with *many* more to come.

+*Spoiler warning: If you want to solve these problems yourself, don't read my awnsers!
+You should go through the fun of solving them your self!*

 <!-- more -->

 ## The problem